Links

 Presidential Scholar Recipient

-Logan West is a senior in WMU’s Bachelor of Science in Public Health program.
-Her academic interests include maternal & child health, nutrition/food security, and public policy.
-She has devoted much of her undergraduate work to child nutrition-related research and projects.
-She has attended WMU for four years and has experienced the benefits of the community firsthand through her position as a Student Ambassador for the College of Health & Human Services.
+Logan West is a graduate of WMU’s Bachelor of Science in Public Health program.
+Her public health interests include maternal & child health, nutrition/food security, and public policy.
+She attended WMU for four years and experienced the benefits of the CHHS community firsthand through her role as a Student Ambassador for the College of Health & Human Services.
+She is currently the Nutrition and Health Programs Manager at South Michigan Food Bank.

-This annual event honors Western Michigan University's outstanding undergraduate students.
+The annual Presidential Scholars event honors Western Michigan University's outstanding undergraduate students.
 The Presidential Scholars are chosen by the faculty on the basis of academic and/or artistic excellence in their major programs, as well as their overall promise of success.